 The COVID-19 pandemic has also changed many companies’ and bosses’ perspectives on remote work.
 The world experienced a massive shift toward remote work all but overnight, and this forced remote work experiment has revealed the real extent to which jobs of all kinds can be done from anywhere.
 As a result, companies may become more open to the possibilities of remote work long after the pandemic is over.

 If you’ve seen that all or most of your job could be done remotely, you have proven a track record of success, and you are considering leaving your employer for a fully-remote job anyway, it is worth putting together a formal ask.
 Proposing a permanent flexible working arrangement is really an exercise in negotiation: Just as you would negotiate for a higher salary or more vacation time, you can negotiate for a more flexible working arrangement.

 If your current job can’t be done remotely, your next best bet is to see if there is an internal opportunity available for you at your current company, which would still likely be easier than landing a new remote job and having to start fresh somewhere else.

-The jobs listed here aren’t the only jobs that can be done remotely.
-There are so many different types of roles you can do from anywhere.
+The jobs listed here aren’t the only online jobs that can be done remotely.
+There are so many different types of roles you can do from home—or from anywhere.
 In my work, I’ve seen teletherapists, online nurses, and even virtual pharmacists.
 No matter what your background, education, or experience, you can find something that works for you—wherever you are.